dailymotion/vast-client-js/docs/api/vast-client.md

     * `withCredentials: Boolean` - A boolean to enable the withCredentials options for the XHR and FLASH URLHandlers (default `false`)
     * `wrapperLimit: Number` - A number of Wrapper responses that can be received with no InLine response (default `0`)
     * `urlHandler: URLHandler` - Custom urlhandler to be used instead of the default ones [`urlhandlers`](../../src/urlhandlers)
+    * `resolveAll: Boolean` - Allows you to parse all the ads contained in the VAST or to parse them ad by ad or adPod by adPod (default `true`)

 #### Example
 ```Javascript